A bigravity model from noncommutative geometry: Symmetry reduction and canonical analysis

 as well as 2 second-class constraints

 From these, $\Phi_1,\,\Phi_2,\,\Phi_3$ and $\Phi_6$ are primary constraints since they are constructed entirely from primary constraints, whereas $\Phi_4$ and $\Phi_5$ are secondary constraints.

 Second-class constraints can be used to eliminate entirely some canonical variables from the description.
 Solving the constraints \eqref{Eq:Second-class} as strong equations (i.e., restricting to the hypersurfaces they define in phase space), we can eliminate, for instance, $\pi_b$ and $\pi_h$\,.
-At this point, the Poisson bracket must be replaced by the Dirac bracket, defined as $[F,G]_*\coloneqq [F,G]-[F,\chi_\alpha]\mathcal{M}^{\alpha\beta}[\chi_\beta,G]$\,, where $\chi_\alpha$ is the set of second class constraints and $\mathcal{M}^{\alpha\beta}$ is the inverse of the matrix of the Poisson brackets of all the second-class constraints.
+After imposing second-class constraints strongly, Poisson brackets no longer preserve the constraints under time evolution.
+At this point, the Poisson bracket must be replaced by the Dirac bracket \cite{Henneaux:1992ig}, defined as $[F,G]_*\coloneqq [F,G]-[F,\chi_\alpha]\mathcal{M}^{\alpha\beta}[\chi_\beta,G]$\,, where $\chi_\alpha$ is the set of second class constraints and $\mathcal{M}^{\alpha\beta}$ is the inverse of the matrix of the Poisson brackets of all the second-class constraints.
 In reduced phase space, the first-class constraints read

 Gauge transformations at a given time are generated by the set of four first-class constraints listed above.\footnote{First-class constraints---primary as well as secondary---generate gauge transformations at a given time, understood as transformations that map a set of initial conditions into a gauge-equivalent set.
 These should not be confused with the usual notion of gauge transformations as maps from solutions of the equations of motion into other solutions for the entire trajectory \cite{Pons:2004pp}.} In other words, an infinitesimal (point) gauge transformation is generated by a linear combination $\bar{\Phi}=\epsilon_m\Phi_m$\,, with $m=1,\dots,4$\,.
 The canonical variables transform as